-The perfect side dish for any occasion, these Roasted Brussels Sprouts, Pecans And Cranberries, With A Maple Dijon Vinaigrette are roasted to perfection and then drizzled with a sweet and tangy maple mustard vinaigrette, giving these Brussels a burst of flavor with every bite.
+The perfect side dish for any occasion, these Maple Balsamic Brussels Sprouts are roasted to perfection and then drizzled with a sweet and tangy maple mustard vinaigrette and topped with pecans and cranberries, giving these Brussels a burst of flavor with every bite.

 This Brussels recipe is perfect for Sunday night dinners or large holiday gatherings.
 It comes together quickly and adds a pop of color to the table.

-Roasting Brussels sprouts brings out a sweeter flavor than the old way of boiling them.
-Topped with toasted pecans and a tangy vinaigrette, they’ve been a hit.
+Roasting Brussels sprouts brings out a sweeter flavor than boiling or steaming them.
+Topped with toasted pecans and a tangy vinaigrette, they've been a hit.
 Even my husband who shies away from Brussels enjoys this recipe!

 Served hot or cold this side dish will soon become a staple on your table.

-This was inspired by my Honeynut recipe on my website.
+This was inspired by my Honeynut Squash With Pecans Recipe and the Roasted Brussels Sprouts And Carrots recipe on my website.

 See the recipe card for quantities.